-- Prerequisites: Successful completion of a first-year biology course or the equivalent.
+- Prerequisites: Open to grades 10, 11 and 12.
+Successful completion of a first-year biology course or the equivalent.
 Successful completion of an introductory algebra course, leading to a very strong understanding of introductory algebra, including logarithms and scientific notation.
 Concurrent enrollment in a geometry class or completion of geometry highly recommended. - Homework Expectation: 3-4 hours uninterrupted time per week (assigned homework: 2 hours; lab reports: 1-2 hours) - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7